haade-administrator/haade.fr/_posts/en/2024-10-14-box-homey-pro-the-multi-protocol-box-that-is-the-talk-about.md

 Let's start with the first use, for this you will need your **smartphone as well as the dedicated Homey application**, find below a **QRCode** that will allow you to install it with a simple click.

-{% include qrlink.html qrlink="https://setup.homey.app" text="download the Ewelink app from the play store or app store" realtextlink="Homey applications for Smartphone" %}
+{% include qrlink.html qrlink="https://setup.homey.app" text="download the Homey app from the play store or app store" realtextlink="Homey applications for Smartphone" %}

 #### First connection